 When in detox in Ft.
 Walton, FL, patients will be in the best hands possible.
 A medical team of professionals, including doctors, nurses, and specialists can work to prevent these potentially lethal symptoms from developing, as well as treat them as quickly and effectively as possible if they do occur.
 Also, other withdrawal symptoms associated with alcohol use disorder can also be properly treated through prescription and over-the-counter medications at this time.

 Detoxing from alcohol and achieving sobriety is a significant accomplishment that should be treated as such.
 However, being able to develop a strong foundation for recovery does not come solely from detoxing.

 Therapy serves as the core of all addiction treatment programs, as it is through therapeutic means where emotional, psychological, and spiritual issues are thoroughly addressed.
 Regardless of what type of program a patient participates in, he or she will engage in individual and group therapy, which are the most common of therapies in the treatment world.
 Additionally, patients will also engage in other forms of therapy that are more specific to their recovery needs, such as cognitive behavioral therapy, equine therapy, trauma-focused therapy, and family therapy, to name a few.

 When the time comes and a patient has completed his or her treatment program, his or her work is not over.
 Instead, it is just beginning.
-At an alcohol addiction treatment center in Ft.
-Walton Beach, FL, patients will leave the facility with an aftercare plan set in place that will support their continued recovery.
+At our Ft.
+Walton alcohol rehab, patients will leave the facility with an aftercare plan set in place that will support their continued recovery.

 Reach Out To Our Ft.
-Walton Beach, FL Alcohol Addiction Rehab Today!
+Walton Alcohol Rehab Today!

 Do not wait.
-Call our Ft.
-Walton, FL alcohol addiction treatment center today and learn how we can help!
+Call our alcohol treatment center today and learn how we can help!